 The day not only meant that Nightingale Green get a well needed makeover, but that neighbours and residents got to know each other which was one of our aims; to bring the community together.

-April 2015 saw the run up to the General Election, and the Wanstead Society was at the forefront of promoting important local issues.
+Starting in 2010 we hold political hustings whenever their is a run up to the General Election, and the Wanstead Society was at the forefront of promoting important local issues.
 The Society held its second hustings in Wanstead Library; this was the only Q and A session in Wanstead with election candidates and gave the public an opportunity to question political hopefuls on their plans for the future.

 Every year we run social events through the year at local pubs with the aim of getting people together to meet fellow residents.
 After all, the people that live in Wanstead make Wanstead and we want to promote the friendly nature of our area.